-In light of the negative outlook, upward rating pressure on ENA Master Trust's rating is unlikely in the near future.
-The rating outlook could return to stable as a result from the stabilization of Panama's rating outlook.
+In light of the recent downgrade, upward rating pressure on ENA Master's rating is unlikely in the near future.
+The rating outlook could become positive as a result of a similar action on Panama.

 Factors that could lead to a downgrade